3 Mental Health Project Ideas for Students

 Once students understand that their mental health requires practice and exercise like their physical health, have students develop a personal plan for supporting and checking in with themselves.
 “What challenges do you have in your life this year?”
 Encourage students to chunk their challenges and review the four foundations for each upcoming stressor.
 If a student is applying to higher education in the fall or starting a new job in the spring, the plan should be tailored to each challenge.

-Stamp Out Stigma – Mental Health Day Posters
+Project #3: Stamp Out Stigma with Mental Health Day Poster Creation

 According to The Mental Health Commission of Canada (MHCC), 60% of people dealing with a mental illness won’t seek help due to the associated negative attitudes and beliefs regarding mental health conditions.